Probate Attorneys in Houston, TX

 The policy and purpose of a guardianship are to grant another person or entity limited authority over an incapacitated person to the extent required by such person’s mental and physical limitations.
 The guardian’s authority should be limited to that necessary to promote and protect the incapacitated person.
 This is commonly referred to as the least restrictive alternative.
 The guardianship should be designed to encourage the maintenance and development of self-reliance and independence of the incapacitated person.
 Any person who does not have an “adverse interest” to the proposed ward has the standing to file an application for guardianship and seek to be appointed as guardian, however, certain individuals have priority to serve.

 If you or your family is facing a probate related issue, we can help you navigate the complex process from start to finish.
+The Gonzalez Law Group, PLLC has years of experience proudly representing clients across Houston and the surrounding areas.
 Call our firm today to get started.
 Se habla español.